25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - `Noda Time`: A better date and time API for .NET

 - `MediatR`: Simple, unambitious mediator implementation in .NET
-  - `Brighter`: Command Processor & Dispatcher implementation with support for task queues that can be used as a lightweight library.
+  - `Brighter`: Command Processor & Dispatcher implementation with support for task queues that can be used as a lightweight library

 - `refit`: The automatic type-safe REST library
   - `RestSharp`: REST API client library for .NET